open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 ### Indy modules and transition

 Making an instrumentation "indy" compatible (or native "indy") is not as straightforward as making it "inlined".
-However, bytebuddy provides a set of tools and APIs that are mentioned below to make the process as smooth as possible.
+However, ByteBuddy provides a set of tools and APIs that are mentioned below to make the process as smooth as possible.

 Due to the changes needed on most of the instrumentation modules the migration can't be achieved in a single step, we thus have to use intermediate steps.